The New York Times reported:

 Red Baron is a confirmed pessimist.
 First, nuclear fusion is not clean energy because the nuclear reaction produces enormous amounts of neutrons that will create (admittedly only short-lived) radioactivity.

-However, these high neutron fluxes are a challenge to the materials used in constructing a fusion reactor.
-At present, no material is known that will support a prolonged impact of neutron radiation.
-Metals become brittle after extended exposures.
+However, these high neutron fluxes challenge the materials used in constructing a fusion reactor.
+At present, no material is known that will support a prolonged impact of neutron radiation, and metals become brittle after extended exposures.

 No comments: